 There is a huge misconception that the term "migraine" is simply what you call a bad headache.
 This is not true.
 It is possible to have severe pain with many of the headache types listed above, however, a migraine is a completely different diagnosis.
 In fact, a migraine itself is not a headache.
 A headache is merely one of many symptoms, albeit one of the most common symptoms, of certain types of migraines.
 This means that you can have a migraine without having any pain in your head.
 There are numerous different types of migraines, far more than there is room for in this post, so we will not focus on individual types today.

 Who is at risk?
-About 70% of migraine sufferers are women.
-If we look at the genders as a whole, about 18% of all women get them as opposed to 6% of all men.
+About 70% of migraine sufferers are people assigned female at birth.
+If we look at the genders as a whole, about 18% of all people assigned female get them as opposed to 6% of all those assigned male at birth.
 This is likely due to the number of migraines caused by large drops in estrogen.
 The vast majority of migraine sufferers have someone in their family who also has migraines.
-They are more common in Caucasians than any other racial group, and most commonly begin between the ages of 35 and 55.
+They are more common in Caucasians than any other racial group, and most commonly begin between the ages of 35 and 55, however can affect people at any age including children.

 Treatment for migraines can vary because there are so many different types of migraines, and a lot of it depends on the individual.
 What works for some people will not work for others, so it is a good idea to try different things and narrow down your own migraine treatment plan.
-Some things you can try are cold therapy, massage therapy (before, after, or between attacks), acupuncture, acupressure, aromatherapy (try lavender, peppermint, or basil), silence, soft music, darkness, sleep, caffeine, electrolytes, and a variety of medications both prescription and over the counter (OTC).
+Some things you can try are cold therapy, massage therapy (before, after, or between attacks), acupuncture, acupressure, aromatherapy (try lavender, peppermint, or basil), silence, soft music, darkness, sleep, caffeine (unless you already consume a lot of caffeine, in which case, you will want to lay off of it), electrolytes, and a variety of medications both prescription and over the counter (OTC).
 Before taking any medication, it is a good idea to talk to a doctor.
 A neurologist, preferably one who specializes in migraines is best.
 If you missed the link above, you can check out my own personal migraine survival kit for more.

 *A note on migraines and pregnancy.
 It is very unlikely to get migraines during pregnancy due to hormone levels.
-It is absolutely possible to experience severe tension or sinus headaches, or have trigger points that refer like migraines, but the likelihood of an actual migraine is very low.
+A lot of people who start having bad headaches in pregnancy may assume they are getting migraines when they are actually experiencing severe tension or sinus headaches, or have trigger points that refer like migraines, but the likelihood of an actual migraine is possible but relatively low.
 Because our hormones change so much during pregnancy and never really go back to exactly the way they were before, it is not uncommon for women to either start having migraines after pregnancy or for long time migraine sufferers to cease having them after pregnancy.
 If you are having symptoms specific to migraines during pregnancy, especially after the first trimester, talk to your doctor.

 Cluster headaches are known as the most painful type of headache.
 They occur much like many autoimmune attacks with periods of flare up and remission.
 During flare ups, people will experience what are called cluster periods meaning that you will experience several at once and then have a period of remission that is free of headaches.
 Cluster periods can last anywhere from a week to several months, and remission periods can last anywhere from months to years.
 During a cluster period, headaches can occur every day, or sometimes multiple times a day with each headache lasting between 15 minute to a few hours.

 Who is at risk?
 The cause of cluster headaches is unknown, but there are certain risk factors.
-Men are more likely to get cluster headaches than women, and they usually occur between the ages of 20 and 50.
+Those assigned male at birth are more likely to get cluster headaches than those assigned female, and they usually occur between the ages of 20 and 50.
 Smokers and people who drink alcohol are more at risk for developing cluster headaches, and there may be a genetic component meaning that if someone in your family has them, you are at an increased risk.
 Cluster headaches are pretty rare and only affect about 1% of the population.

 Symptoms for cluster headaches include pain on one side (especially around the eyes), restlessness or an inability to remain still (rocking, pacing, etc.), drooping eyelids, excessive tearing, sweating or swelling in the head and face (generally around the affected area), redness or congestion on the affected side, and extreme pain that may radiate to other areas of your head, neck, and face.
 More than half of cluster headache sufferers experience suicidal thoughts.
-If you are experiencing any suicidal thoughts, please seek emergency medical care.
+If you are experiencing any suicidal thoughts, please seek emergency medical care or call the National Suicide Prevention Hotline at 800.273.8255, The Trevor Project for LGBTQIA+ at 866.488.7386, or Trans Lifeline for those in the trans community at 877.565.8860.

 Treatments for cluster headaches require a diagnosis.
 There aren't really any at home methods that have been proven to be effective.
 If you believe you are getting cluster headaches, you will need to see your doctor who will perform an examination and may order an MRI or CT scan.
 Once diagnosed, there are several treatments that your doctor may prescribe.